ou-az/twelve-factor/healthcare-soa/docs/Simple-SOA-Healthcare-Architecture.md

 2. **Interoperability** - MuleSoft ESB facilitates seamless communication
 3. **Scalability** - Docker containers allow for flexible scaling
 4. **Maintainability** - Clear separation of concerns simplifies maintenance
+5. **Enterprise Compatibility** - Database adaptation strategies for working with legacy systems

 This architecture can be extended by adding more specialized microservices as needed for a complete healthcare information system.